 Alisa W. shares with us her experiences of São Paulo.

-Catedral de Sé sits in the city centre, and the plaza buzzes with demonstrations by people of many different religions.
-This neo-gothic cathedral took 54 years to build, and was finished in 1967.
+Catedral de Sé sits in the city center, and the plaza buzzes with demonstrations by people of many different religions.
+This neo-gothic cathedral took 54 years to build and was finished in 1967.
 But the church plaza has been in use since the 16th century, serving as a spiritual, political, and physical orientation point.
-I was impressed at how the neighbourhoods around the church have blended their European, African, and Asian roots to make up modern-day Brazil.
+I was impressed at how the neighborhoods around the church have blended their European, African, and Asian roots to make up modern-day Brazil.

 From Sé Square, make your way to Avenida Paulista, the most famous street in São Paulo.
 It is a financial hub, a major artery in the city, but is pleasantly walkable.
 Stop for lunch at one of its delicious sidewalk cafés and enjoy a couple of hours of people watching.

 Stroll down Avenida Paulista to the Museu de Arte de São Paulo, otherwise known as MASP.
 The art museum is suspended over an outdoor square that has local artisans vending their handiwork, antique sellers, and depending on the day, political demonstrators.
 The museum itself owns an impressive collection of important historic and contemporary works—including pieces by Cézanne, Matisse, Picasso, Botticelli, El Greco, Van Gogh, Diego Rivera, and Almeida Júnior.
 Can you tell I was in heaven?